MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 ## Code generator

 Using a code generator to bootstrap you project saves time and implements best practices right from the start.
-The [Az.New](https://github.com/MarkWarneke/Az.New/) module has been create to demonstrate an example code generator for IaC project.
+The [Az.New](https://github.com/MarkWarneke/Az.New/) module has been created to demonstrate an example code generator for IaC project.
 The module will create a folder structure and a basic set of tests for the project.
-It is inspired on the code generator [yo](https://yeoman.io/) that was initially created for web projects.
-[Ruby on Rails](https://guides.rubyonrails.org/generators.html) and [Angular](https://angular.io/cli/generate) for example base the Developer workflow on generating code, it is less error prone and implement code consistency.
+It is inspired by the code generator [yo](https://yeoman.io/) that was initially created for web projects.
+[Ruby on Rails](https://guides.rubyonrails.org/generators.html) and [Angular](https://angular.io/cli/generate) for example base the developer workflow on generating code, it is less error-prone and implements code consistency.

 [Read More](/2019-08-26-Generate-Azure-Resource-Manager-Template-File/)